 Day 1 aboard the SV Whitehaven: Sailing to the Whitsunday Islands

 Our first day involved buying as much goon as we could carry and lugging it all the way to the marina where we met our group and our crew; Andy, Jason, and Elliot.
 We sailed out to a deserted island with a stony beach and spent an hour or two snorkeling, spotting colourful fish and not-so-colourful coral.

 Back on board we had a snack and sailed to a quiet inlet by another deserted island to spend the night.
 We had a great dinner and a lot of goon.
 Half of our group went to bed early in the tiny cabins and the rest of us stayed up late and fell asleep on the deck of the boat under the stars!
 It was a fantastic experience.

 Day 2 aboard the SV Whitehaven: Exploring the Whitsunday Islands

 We were woken up in the morning by the rain, managed another hour of sleep in the cabins and were woken up for breakfast at 6am.
-We made our way to Whitsunday Island, a mixture of too much goon the night before and the rough seas made a few people sea sick.
-Once on the island we had a trek though the bush to a lookout over the pristine beaches of the island.
+We made our way to Whitsunday Island, a mixture of too much goon the night before and the rough seas made a few people seasick.
+Once on the island, we had a trek through the bush to a lookout over the pristine beaches of the island.

 Day 3 aboard the SV Whitehaven: Sailing back to Airlie Beach